-With a flood of sports hydration products on the market, Dr Kevin Currell, a performance nutritionist at the English Institute of Sport, looks at what cyclists should be drinking, and when.
+There's a wealth of sports hydration products on the market - but what do they all do?
+Dr Kevin Currell, head of performance nutrition at the English Institute of Sport, looks at what cyclists should be drinking, and when.

 I have to say I feel privileged; I've spent many years studying sports nutrition and did a PhD researching in the area of sports drinks, so I should be well placed, as a triathlete and expert, to know which are really going to make a difference, and which products will be a damp squib.

 Yet despite this I see adverts for all the various sports drinks available and get drawn into the marketing hype.
 Sometimes I have to stop, take a deep breath and remind myself of the science that I know so well.

 I can only imagine that for someone without an in-depth knowledge of the science, looking at the range of sports drinks available must be confusing.
 So let’s take a look at some of the different sports drinks on the market and the science behind them.